sawyer-greaves/lab-wiki-test/necessary_skills/Editing_the_Wiki.md

 >**IMPORTANT:** Understanding [how to use Git](Git.md) is a prerequisite for this method of editing the wiki!

 The wiki itself is actually a Git repository in its own right that exists alongside the `lab-wiki` repository currently hosting the wiki.
 This means you can clone it, edit it locally/offline, add images or any other file type, and push it back to Bitbucket.
-Pushed changed will be live on the web immediately.
+Pushed changes will be live on the web immediately.

 The URL of the wiki is the same as the URL for the `lab-wiki` repository but has `/wiki` appended to it (to specify that we want the wiki itself and not the empty repository hosting the wiki).
 The wiki can be cloned using: